 If an SP does not obtain majority support for a particular CID, then continue offline (reflector) discussions to see what resolution for that CID can reach consensus.
-Deadline is set to two weeks (deadline is moved to one week when nearing the deadline specified in the TGbe timeline) after the CID is presented for asking to run the SP.
+Deadline is set to two weeks (deadline is moved to one week when nearing the deadline specified in the TGbe timeline) after the CID is presented.
+After the deadline has passed, the chair is expected to run a SP on a resolution for that CID (proposed resolution by member/no consensus resolution).

-If a CID is presented but no SP is run then the author still has two weeks to ask for running the SP
+If a CID is presented but no SP is run then the author still has two weeks to ask for running the SP.
+After the deadline has passed, the chair is expected to run a SP on a resolution for that CID (proposed resolution by member/no consensus resolution).

 If no majority support is achieved for an SP on a CID following the steps above then that CID will be categorized as in “quarantine” in the spreadsheet.